kb-dk/MerMEId/trunk/INSTALL.md

 * Java build tool Apache Ant (something like version 1.10.*)
 * PERL scripting language (v5.26.*)

-Install these using you yum or apt-get or whatever.
+Install these using your yum or apt-get or whatever.
 If your Linux is recent, that will do.
 You shouldn't need to look at my proposed versions.
 Configure HTTPD and Tomcat the standard ways, the former should run on port 80, and the latter on 8080.
 In the following I will